canonical/certification-docs/Self-Test_Guide.rst

   A test to be executed as part of the certification test suite.
 Test cases include things such as "stress test of system memory" and "test the CPU for clock jitter."

-Blocking test
-  A test that *must* pass for the SUT to be granted a certified status.

 Understanding the Certification Process
 =======================================